Early Registration discount through July 31

 Free continuing education Learning Credits

-Through a partnership with American Trails, Harbinger is offering free learning credits for this and selected other courses.
+Through a partnership with American Trails, Harbinger offers free learning credits for this and selected other courses.
 Credits are available by request, at no charge beyond the course registration fee, contingent on completing the entire course and a brief post-course quiz.
 American Trails is a certified provider, and you may request credits for:

 • American Institute of Certified Planners Continuing Maintenance (AICP CM)